AngshuSingha/AngshuSingha/README.md

 - 👋 Hi there!
 - I’m @AngshuSingha
 - 👀 I’m interested in ...
 Software Development
 - 🌱 I’m currently learning ...
-Mern stack
+Full stack
 - 💞️ I’m looking to collaborate on ...
 Open to ideas—let's discuss!
 - 📫 How to reach me ...https://www.linkedin.com/in/angshuman-singha-8663b8344/
 - 😄 Pronouns: ...(He/Him)